MNS26/Kithack-mod-setup-from-the-ground-up/README.md

 _...
 You know what.
 Im going to deal with you **later**..._<br/>
 <sup>oh shit</sup>

-**Windows:** In your file browser go to the folder where you installed the game and open the `KitHash Model Club_Data` folder.
+**Windows:** In your file browser go to the folder where you installed the game and open the `KitHack Model Club_Data` folder.
     In there should be a folder called `Managed` keep note of this folder.
     Now open another window and go to the folder called `External` that we just created.
     *time to enter hacker mode with the command prompt*<br/>